George Tavern: History

-The George Tavern was built approximately on the site of the Halfway House, believed to be of mid-17th century origin.
+The George Tavern was built approximately on the site of the Halfway House, believed to be of mid-17th-century origin.
 Map evidence shows that the Halfway House was rebuilt in the 18th century, some time after 1745, approximately 50 yards to the north east of the earlier inn.
-Neither building appears on Horwood's map of 1819.
+A corner building, with the annotation 'George', appears on William Faden's Fourth Edition of Horwood's Plan map published in 1819.

-The present building was probably built between 1820 and 1825 and first appears on Greenwood's map of 1827.
-The pub therefore forms part of the development of Commercial Road, which was created following the Commercial Road Act of 1802 to link the newly built East India Docks and West India Docks to the boundary of the City of London.
+The present building was probably built between 1799 and 1819 and also appears on Greenwood's map of 1827.
+The pub therefore forms part of the development of Commercial Road, which was created following the Commercial Road Act 1802 (42 Geo.
+3. c. ci) to link the newly built East India Docks and West India Docks to the boundary of the City of London.
 The pub was remodelled in 1862 by James Harrison and the ground-floor pub interior was further remodelled in 1891 by R. A. Lewcock.

 In the 1970s, a nightclub, Stepneys, was added in a building that backs onto the pub.
 The nightclub was famous for its illuminated dance floor.

 The pub received Grade II listing in 1973 for the following reasons: